neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/README.md

 ### Which important problem will we solve today?

-- Many developer tools don't have a graphical User Interface, but are nevertheless incredibly useful.
+- Many developer tools don't have a graphical User Interface, but are nevertheless incredibly useful. (e.g git, npm, node)
 - We want to learn how to interact with these tools through the CLI to get access to them and use them to write amazing code.

 ### Why is the content of todays block so important for the students?

-- Being able to navigate in the Shell and interact with programs via CLI is an essencial skill for every developer and required for any job in the field.
+- Being able to navigate in the Shell and interact with programs via CLI is an essential skill for every developer and required for any job in the field.
 - It's the first step to feel like a hacker